UnionInternationalCheminsdeFer/OSDM/spec/models.md

 also have a link to the fulfillments involved in the exchange operation, and also have 2 additional attributes for the exchange fee and exchange balance (= the difference between the value that can be returned form the fulfillment and the value of the current offers + the exchange fees = the total amount to be paid or refunded if/when confirming the exchange)

-## Complaint (new in v.1.4)
+## Complaint

 A complaint can be filed by a passenger in case of delay/disruption or service derogation for a booking or parts of it (e.g. in case of a return trip).